Six hours of paralysis: Inside Trump’s failure to act after a mob stormed the Capitol

-But as senators and House members trapped inside the U.S. Capitol on Wednesday begged for immediate help during the siege, they struggled to get through to the president, who — safely ensconced in the West Wing — was too busy watching fiery television images of the crisis that was unfolding around them to act or even bother to hear their cries for help.
+But as senators and House members trapped inside the U.S. Capitol on Wednesday begged for immediate help during the siege, they struggled to get through to the president, who — safely ensconced in the West Wing — was too busy watching fiery TV images of the crisis unfolding around them to act or even bother to hear their cries for help.

 “He was hard to reach, and you know why?
 Because it was live TV,” said one close Trump adviser.
 “If it’s TiVo, he just hits pause and takes the calls.
 If it’s live TV, he watches it, and he was just watching it all unfold.”